 For centuries, the question of how and when religion began has been one the mind-boggling enigmas that has captivated the imagination of a multitude of inquisitive minds, especially in the field of comparative religions.
 Unfortunately, a final solution to this enigma has not been possible.
 Neither history nor science has succeeded in their attempts to find the truth.
 To our disappointment, no one really knows.

 Fortunately, we are not left in a worthless limbo.
+With different levels of precision, we have an idea of how many world religions started.
 Thanks to a long history of research whose roots go back to the 19th century, we now have at our disposal a series of inter and cross-disciplinary hypotheses seeking to explain how some pre-historical efforts to connect with a Supreme Power might have started or – even with a little more precision – how particular religions might have begun in our seven continents.
+Despite this knowledge, we still are clueless regarding how religion, as a pervasive and cultural human effort to develop a relationship with the divine mystery, started and developed.

-Using as informants what world religions have been and have done for centuries, and setting aside the idea that religion or religions originated out of a primitive mentality, faulty thinking, naiveté and/or human ignorance, I hereby outline some of the most popular, tentative proposals about the genesis of religion:
+Using as “informants” what world religions have been and have done for centuries, as finalized concrete products of a process, and setting aside the idea that religion or religions originated out of a primitive mentality, faulty thinking, naiveté and/or human ignorance, I hereby outline some of the most popular, tentative proposals about the genesis of religion:

 - Everything is Alive and There is Life in Everything.
 As a result of dreams and visions of people who died, in primitive societies religion might have started as the belief that former family members, friends, warriors, and ancestors were alive in some form, in another world, and still connected with the physical world of those left behind.
-The experience with the deceased in somewhat abstract terms, led them to conclude that the dead existed “spiritually” and that they had “souls.”
+The experience with the deceased in somewhat abstract terms, led many cultures to conclude that the dead existed “spiritually” and that they had “souls” as well; somewhat they were alive in another dimension.
 The same views were extended to animals, objects, plants, and other elements of nature; everything was alive and had a soul as well.
 As time passed by, this recognition led to the veneration of the dead and nature until they were worshipped as divine entities whom they would please in order to obtain favors.
-This view is called animism.
+In the academic study of religion, this view is usually called animism.

 - Dealings with the Mystical Powers of Nature.
-Another hypothesis argues that religion began with groups of people responding to what they heard, saw, felt, touched, and tasted in the natural world, from which they assumed there were mystical forces behind anything that they experienced.
+Another hypothesis argues that religion began with groups of people responding to what they heard, saw, felt, touched, and tasted in the natural world.
+From their sensorial experience, they assumed there were mystical forces behind anything that they interacted with.
 As a fundamental piece of this evolving relationship, these pre-historical communities started personalizing the elements.
 As an example of that, they gave names to the mystical powers of nature and attributed to them specific roles or functions until they became deities with the corresponding myths to explain who they were, what they did, and how they related to the physical world.
 Natural phenomena became impersonal divine realities and/or expressions of specific gods or goddesses in charge.

 - Recognition of One Supreme, All-Powerful Deity.
 Some scholars affirm that, in some cultures, religion appears to have originated as a belief in one God, normally seen as above everything else and attributed perfect qualities.
 Recognizing the centrality or uniqueness of this God, the belief in many gods and animism developed much later, as a normal part of the diversification process or even seen as a distortion.
 For that reason, many decided to go back to monotheism.